adambard/learnxinyminutes-docs/hcl.html.markdown

 //   }
 // }

-// Some resources are also contain dynamic blocks.
-Next example will use "data" block
+// Some resources also contain dynamic blocks.
+The next example uses a "data" block
-// to look up 3 buckets (red, green and blue), will then create a policy that contains
+// to look up 3 buckets (red, green and blue), then creates a policy that contains
-// read-only access to red and green bucket, and full access to blue bucket.
+// read-only access to the red and green buckets and full access to the blue bucket.

 locals {
   buckets = {